davidbogue/SnapORM/README.md

 }
 ```

-In you entity you can annotate the class with the @TableName annotation.
+You can annotate the class with the @TableName annotation.
 This will allow BaseDAO to generate the SQL for basic CRUD operations.

 For the resultset mapping to work you must annotation the fields with the @ColumnName annotation.